Joeasaurus/rancher-autoconfig-lb/README.md

 **Labels**

-    autoconfig.proxy.domain:  example.com:80/path=81
+    autoconfig.proxy.routes:  example.com:80/path=81
+    autoconfig.proxy.certificates: domain.tld:subdomain.domain.tld,other.domain.tld

-If you want to add multiple domains, use ';' as seperator.
+If you want to add multiple routes or certificates, use ';' as seperator.

 The format of domain values see: